 On January first, my novel Shattered was published.
-I have a previous novel that I am proud of, but that is self-published.
-So to have a book published by a publisher was a lifelong dream that came true.
+I have a self-published novel that I am proud of, butto have a book published by a publisher was a lifelong dream that came true.

 I was also named the poet laureate of Oshkosh.
 This is a recognition of how long I have been writing poetry.
 I am proud of both accomplishments.
 I would not change striving for these goals.